yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

     describing common tasks with examples how to accomplish them (and background not easily described in swagger documentation or postman collections).
 -   The [Apache SIS - The Apache SIS™ library](https://sis.apache.org/) is used in OSDU as public domain geodetic engine.
 The correctness of this engine has been assessed by OSDU Geomatics Integration workstream using the GIGS framework (to link to report).
+-   CRS definitions are centrally managed as reference data.
+The CRS record-id is critical.

 # 2. CRS Convert Overview

-Applications build on top of OSDU require coordinates to be converted from one CRS to another, e.g., for normalization to a global CRS (WGS 84), or for delivery in a common CRS to work in a project.
+Applications built on top of OSDU require coordinates to be converted from one CRS to another, e.g., for normalization to a global CRS (WGS 84), or for delivery in a common CRS to work in a project.

+The CRS Convert service enables such conversions (/transformations) of coordinates.

 The endpoints for CRS Convert v3 are fully specified via the [Swagger documentation](https://community.opengroup.org/osdu/platform/system/reference/crs-conversion-service/-/blob/master/docs/v3/api_spec/crs_converter_openapi.json).
 Its endpoints are: